paazmaya/WP-Member-Register/readme.txt

 Tested up to: 3.5.1
 Stable tag: master

 Member register management related to personal information, payments and what is common for martial arts: belt grades.

 == Description ==

-This is the long description.
-No limit, and you can use Markdown (as well as in the following sections).

-For backwards compatibility, if this section is missing, the full length of the short description will be used, and Markdown parsed.
+Member register offers a way to keep the information of the members organised.

+The personal information is stored and if the given member has been registered to use Wordpress via Wordpress user, they can change their personal settings.
+Also martial art grades and membership payments are stored.

 == Installation ==